kconragan/dotvim/README.md

 This configuration relies on a few critical pieces:

   - **Solarized**
     The most thoughtful color scheme I've ever seen.
-I used to obsess over color schemes, but now I just use this one default, thanks to the wonderful work Ethan Schoonover.
-Highlights include sixteeen color palette designed for use with terminal and gui apps, CIELAB lightens relationships, and both dark and light theme options.
+I used to obsess over color schemes, but now I just use this one by default, thanks to the wonderful work of Ethan Schoonover.
+Highlights include sixteeen color palette designed for use with terminal and gui apps, CIELAB lightness relationships, and both dark and light theme options.
     See http://ethanschoonover.com/solarized
   - **Vundle**
     The most magical bundle manager in the world.